unr-deaddrop/prototype_agent/README.md

 - (venv) `python3 src/main.py`

 So to start and daemonize everything, just run `supervisord` in the root; by default, it will look for `supervisord.conf` in the current directory before looking elsewhere (`/etc/supervisord.conf`).
+You'll still need to run the app itself.